Slash Switches

 Example:

-/incident = base commandvpn = search term-s and -p = switches that modify behaviorMost switches fall into one of these groups:
+/p = base command (System Properties)ui.session = search term (matched against the command's default field — here name)-s and -p = switches that modify behaviorMost switches fall into one of these groups:

 | Type | What It Does | Example |